camarman/GTRPy/README.md

 ## Getting Started

 1. Define the coordinate system (cartesian, spherical, etc.)
-2. Define the diagonal components of the metric tensor by using `symbols`
+2. Define the diagonal components of the metric tensor

 The first few lines of the code should look like this.